vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 +++
-title = "The Berkeley RISC-V Boot and Bringup Stack" date = 2023-02-28
+title = "The RISC-V Boot and Bringup Flow (Berkeley Edition)" date = 2023-02-28
 +++

-Let's try to understand how a RISC-V binary boots and runs on a RISC-V core modeled in spike or in RTL simulation.
+Let's understand how a RISC-V binary boots and runs on a RISC-V core modeled in spike or in RTL simulation.
-We will begin with a very simple baremetal program and try to understand the program loading mechanics, the bootrom and initialization sequence, and communicating with a tethered host.
+We will begin with a very simple baremetal program and understand the program loading mechanics, the bootrom and initialization sequence, and how the RISC-V core communicates with a tethered host.

+This article assumes basic knowledge about using the command line / shell, Linux, and the RISC-V ISA.
+If you don't possess these prerequisites, you must carefully go through [MIT's "missing semester" course](https://missing.csail.mit.edu/) before reading on.

 ## Dependencies

-Before we get started, install some basic dependencies on your laptop.
+Before we get started, let's install some required dependencies on your laptop.

 ### Host Toolchain and Libraries

-Install a base development environment for your host system:
+Install a basic development environment (`gcc`, `make`, etc.) on your host system:

 - **Arch Linux**: `pacman -S base-devel`
 - **Ubuntu**: `apt install build-essential`
 - **OSX**: `brew install gcc make cmake automake autoconf libtool` + `xcode-select --install`
 - **Windows**: Use WSL

-You also need a few other dependencies:
+You also need a few other dependencies for `spike`:

 - **Arch Linux**: `pacman -S dtc boost-libs`
 - **Ubuntu**: `apt-get install device-tree-compiler libboost-regex-dev libboost-system-dev`